m-primo/Facebook-Brute-Force/README.md

 # Features
 1. Easy to use.
 2. Easy code.
+3. Colored Texts.
-3. Using the fastest host in Facebook.
+4. Using the fastest host in Facebook.
-4. Cookies and the headers will change every 4-5 attempts.
+5. Cookies and headers will change every 4-5 attempts.
+6. A random proxy every attempt.

 # Screenshots